 - line-dry laundry (especially towels and sheets)

-- Switching electronics on a power strip that can be turned off at night (manually or with a timer)
+- Switch electronics to a power strip that can be turned off at night (manually or with a timer)

 - Purchase a propane fire pit instead of the wood firepit we were planning on buying for our backyard.

 - Purchase a few vintage bowls and baking trays from a thrift store and use them as a way to send leftovers home with guests or when gifting baked items instead of disposable aluminum trays.

 - Switch to products in your home that are reusable or reduce plastic consumption